niccoloanceschi/logitPQbound/README.md

 # logitPQbound

-The repository includes the R functions to implement the novel piece-wise qaudratic bound for logistic loglikelihoods from the paper
+The repository includes the R functions to implement the novel piece-wise qaudratic bound for logistic log-likelihoods from the paper

 * Anceschi, N. and Rigon, T. and Zanella, G. and Durante, D. (2024), [Optimal lower bounds for logistic log-likelihoods](https://arxiv.org/abs/2410.10309), ArXiv.